gearglow/ReptiliaWithATwist/The List.md

 "What's more, between that stipulation and the Ministry's -- apparently legally-binding -- rule of restricting the Tournament to only those of-age, I'm almost positive we can leverage emancipation from tonight's events."

 "Excellent," Elysia said.
-"Is there anything more you need from me tonight in order to make that happen?"
+"Can we also get my named legally changed to Elysia Lillith Potter?
+And is there anything more you need from me tonight?"

-"No, I don't believe so.
+"Sure thing, and no, I don't believe I need anything more from you tonight.
 That Oath you swore makes my job much easier."

 "Great.
 Then if you'll excuse us, sir, I need to go blow off some steam."